C-Otto/rebalance-lnd/README.md

 `rebalance.py -t 123[...]456 -a 1613478`

 If you do not specify the amount, the script automatically determines the rebalance amount.
+Note that, by default, nothing is done if the amount (either given or computed) is below 10,000 satoshis.
+You can change this number using `--min-amount`.

 The maximum amount you can send in one transaction currently is limited (by the protocol) to 4,294,967 satoshis.